jverneaut/gutenberg-chess/README.md

 ### `gutenberg-chess/chess-player-status`

 - displays simple status text like whose turn it is, win state, or draw.
+- consumes `gameResult` from context for a canonical finished-state value.
 - hidden when no status should be shown.

 ### `gutenberg-chess/chess-moves`